astronomer/airflow-guides/guides/airflow-azure-data-factory-integration.md

 Assign access to: User, group, or service principal

-Next search for your app (david-astro in this example), add it to 'Selected members' and click save.
+Next search for your app ('david-astro' in this example), add it to 'Selected members' and click save.

 ![ADF Role Assignment](https://assets2.astronomer.io/main/guides/azure-data-factory/adf_add_role_assignment2.png)